sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 But if you do initialise the variable before you know what should be in that variable, then those checks will never work.
-You can introduce bugs which cause the initialiser you chose, before you knew what the value should be, to become the final value and neither the compiler nor the sanitiser will be able to tell you that you've done so.
+You can introduce bugs which cause the initialiser you chose (before you knew what the value should be) to become the final value, and neither the compiler nor the sanitiser will be able to tell you that you've done so.
 You'd have been better off knowing you just broke something, but instead you'll just get that "safe" value you initialised with.